Chad - Government

 Chad's parliament on 30 April 2018 overwhelmingly approved a new constitution that expanded President Idriss Deby's powers and could allow him to stay in office until 2033, in a vote boycotted by most opposition lawmakers.
 The new constitution reimposed a two-term limit scrapped in a 2005 referendum.
 But it would not be applied retroactively, meaning Deby could serve two terms after the next election in 2021.
 The new constitution - approved by a vote of 132 to two — introduces six-year rather than five-year presidential terms.
 That would mean Deby could stay in power until 2033.
 By then he would be 81-years-old and president of Chad for 43 years.
 Deby's opponents say that the constitution, which eliminated the post of prime minister and created a fully presidential system, was aimed at installing a de facto monarchy in Chad, an ally of Western nations fighting jihadist groups in West Africa.

-The constitutional basis for the government was the 1996 constitution.
+The constitutional basis for the government had been the 1996 constitution.
 A strong executive branch headed by the president dominates the Chadian political system.
 Chad is a unitary, centralized republic.
 The executive branch names all 22 governors, 61 prefects, and 252 sub-prefects, who have wide powers to administer the national territory.

 The president had the power to appoint the prime minister and the Council of State (or cabinet), as well as judges, military officers, provincial officials, and heads of Chad's parastatal firms.
 In cases of grave and immediate threat, the president, in consultation with the National Assembly President and Council of State, may declare a state of emergency.